sanvi1855544/sanviapcsp/README.md

 - The digital divde raises issues of equity, access, and infuence, both globally and locally
 - The digital divide raises issues of equity, access, and influence, both globally and locally
 - The digital divide is affected by the actions of individuals, organization, and governments
+## 5.3 Notes
+- Computing innocations can reflect existing human biases because of biases written into the algorithms or biases in the data used by the innovation
+- Programmers should take action to reduce bias in algorithms used for computing innovations as a way of combating existing human biases
+- Biases can be embedded at all levels of software development
+## 5.4 Notes
+- Widespread access to information and public data facilitates the identification of problems, developments of solutions, and dessemination of results
+- Science has been affect by using distributed and "citizen science" to solve scientific problems
+- Citizen science is scientific research conducted in whole or part by distributed individuals, many of whom may not be scienctists, who contribute relevant data to research using their own computing devices
+- Crowdsourcing is the practice of obtaining input or information from a large number of people via the internet
+- Human capabilities can be enhanced by collaboration via computing
+- Crowdsourcing offers new models for collaboration, such as connecting businesses or social causes with funding

 ## Github Pages Actions
 ### Week 1 TPT Actions